kaidez/kaidez.com/README.md

 For more details on Grunt's `watch` task inside of kaidez.com, [review the site's Grunt file](https://github.com/kaidez/kaidez.com/blob/master/Gruntfile.js).

-## Hard Runtime Dependencies
+## Hard Runtime Development-Level Dependencies

 kaidez.com really only has one hard runtime dependency: PHP.
-This is because the contact form at the bottom of the form sends a POST call to the server to 1) process the form content, 2) validate the form content, and 3) send the form content out an email.
+This is because the contact form at the bottom of all the site pages sends a POST call to the server to 1) process the form content, 2) validate the form content, and 3) sends the form content out in an email to the site's webmaster.

 If the form is removed, kaidez.com can run on any web server that setup that can proper serve .html, .css, .js and images.
 Apache, IIS, Ingenix, etc.